 I am not offering a magic weight loss pill or encouraging any type of shortcut to losing fat.
 What I do promote is a healthy and sustainable approach to losing body fat.
 I want to share with you the knowledge I’ve gained from countless discussions with personal trainers and bodybuilders, ongoing research, and numerous personal experiments I’ve conducted on myself and others.

-I want you to have the body of your dreams.
+I want you to have the body (and health) of your dreams.
 I want to supply the information you may be looking for to live healthier and longer, without functional limitations due to weight.
 I hate to burst your bubble, but I’m here to tell you that crash diets are ineffective for sustained weight loss and the magical one-size-fits-all pills do not exist.
 So let’s cut the fluff and get straight to the tried and true method of reducing body fat.

 I am going to give it to you hard and fast.
 There is no shortcut to cutting weight, and there aren’t any miracle pills that will instantaneously melt fat off of your body in a short period of time.
 There are supplements that can certainly aid in fat loss, but the only method that works effectively involves managing energy inflows and outflows, via metabolism.

 If you follow the method that is outlined in this post 100%, you will lose weight.
 Unless you’ve been restricting calories for an extended period of time, have hormonal imbalances, medical issues, or issues with your gut microbiome, I am confident that the formula here will reduce your body fat.
 If you follow this method strictly and still struggle with fat-loss, then there may be hormonal and inflammatory issues that should be dealt with first.